 - Grade point average (GPA) of 3.0 on a 4.0 scale.

 - Participate in an individual interview and group interview

 - In addition to program-specific admission requirements, international students must meet the criteria stated in the international student admissions requirements section if this catalog.

 - Letter of Interest

-Potential students provide a typed response to each of the following essay questions.
-Typical responses for each question are approximately 250 to 300 words:
+Potential students provide a typed response to essay questions.
+Typical responses for each question are approximately 250 to 300 words.